 Remember, the goal is to educate, to position yourself as an expert in subjects that prospective customers care about.
 To do that, you need to host informative, interesting—and regularly updated—content.
 That can be blogs, white papers, links to relevant news or videos or slide-shares.
 Sellers with more advanced web strategies will even display dynamic content that changes based on the profile of the buyer landing on that page.

-Considering all these elements, how would you rate your website right now?
 Here are some key questions to ask:

-Think of your website like a digital living room.
 You’re welcoming people you don’t know into your home, so it needs to look clean, well-organized and inviting.
 You want people to be comfortable hanging out there.
 But how do you get people to show up at your door in the first place?
 Remember, if you don’t have a good website in B2B technology sales, you might as well not be in business.
 But if you build a great website and don’t do anything to drive traffic to it, you just wasted your money.

 Traffic can come from multiple sources.
 Your website should be surrounded by a larger digital marketing strategy: search engine optimization, social media, inbound and outbound marketing tactics and more.
 And you should be using tools like Google analytics to be able to see where your traffic is coming from and experiment with different strategies to see what resonates.